Frequently asked questions

 Where do I find my patient cases?

 If you are a user of Dermicus platform, you will find your patient cases at Dermicus Web application on a web browser.
-Go to your specific Dermicus Web application login page and log in using either SMS-code or your E-Service card (only Sweden).
+Go to your specific Dermicus Web application login page and log in using either SMS-code or your E-Service card.

-Please note that patient cases cannot be viewed at Dermicus Mobile application due to patient security measures.
+Please note that patient cases cannot be viewed in Dermicus Mobile.

 How to use Dermicus Web Application